Medole: Middle Ages

-From 15th to 17th century
+From 15th–17th century

 The Gonzagas

 At the dawn of the 15th century, precisely in 1404, the Duchess of Milan, Caterina Visconti, in payment of a debt previously contracted by her husband, Gian Galeazzo Visconti, ceded the lands of Lonato, along with those of Medole, Castel Goffredo, Castiglione delle Stiviere and Solferino to the mercenary leader Francesco Gonzaga, thus beginning the long Gonzaga rule of Medole.

 The refugees

 Around the second half of the 15th century the municipality, for reasons not known, probably due to a severe famine in the Brescian valleys, was subject to an unexpected and massive immigration that, in a short time, led to a significant increase in the population of Medolese.
 Already scarce food supplies and mistrust of outsiders caused a sharp separation between the two populations that, in 1481, was regulated by a ruling of the Magistracy.
-The inhabitants of Medole were divided between the natives, called "men of the commune," and the Brescian immigrants, called "men of the millstone."
+The inhabitants of Medole were divided between the natives, called "men of commune", and the Brescian immigrants, called "millstone's men".
 The latter constituted the poorest section and were treated as outsiders until their descendants reached 150 years from the settlement in Medole of the progenitor.
-In 1570 the 110 families of the "men of the mill" who complained about the harshness of living conditions, sent a petition to the Duke of Mantua, which, however, was rejected, confirming the privileges of the "men of the commune."
+In 1570 the 110 families of the "millstone's men" who complained about the harshness of living conditions, sent a petition to the Duke of Mantua, which, however, was rejected, confirming the privileges of the "men of commune".
 Of the official end of this strange "apartheid" there is no record: it probably died out in the 17th century, with the completion of 150 years of residence.

 A second substantial immigration took place at the end of the 17th century, when several families from Bergamo reached Medole in search of agricultural work in the uncultivated Campo di Medole, a vast expanse located in the northern area that was ceded by the municipality in lots of a size commensurate with the labor force of the requesting family.